Spicy Szechuan Green Beans are perfect if you are looking for a quick side dish with a little kick.

 - 1 Tbsp toasted sesame seeds

 - Prepare Szechuan sauce before beginning to cook by combining all the ingredients in a bowl.

-- In a large nonstick pan or wok, over high heat, add 2 teaspoons sesame oil and heat until very hot but not smoking
+- In a large nonstick pan or wok, over high heat, add 2 teaspoons sesame oil and heat until very hot but not smoking.

 - Add green beans and saute about 3 minutes, tossing until slightly brown.
 If adding mushrooms, add after 1 minute.